 C2C- customer-to-customer eCommerce business model

 The C2C business model is the result of the rise of the eCommerce sector and growing confidence in online businesses.
-The C2C business model allows the customers to trade, buy, and sell products in exchange for a small commission payable to the site.
+The C2C eCommerce business model allows the customers to trade, buy, and sell products in exchange for a small commission payable to the site.
 C2C business models require careful planning and execution as compared to B2B and B2C models.

 Some of the successful platforms that have adopted this model successfully are eBay and Craigslist.